-If a gene family has multiple copies of the gene, its corresponding two vertices (head and tail) in the BPG will have degree of more than one.
+Adopting Morph Graph Methods to Condense BPG If a gene family has multiple copies of the gene, its corresponding two vertices (head and tail) in the BPG will have degree of more than one.
 In contrary, vertex representations of those singleton genes always have degree of one or zero.
 Once an 'exemplar' or 'matching' is fixed, only edges incident to vertices that have degree of more than one have been changed.
-We can view the computation of exemplar or matching distance as the process of morphing (or streaming) (Yin et al. 2013) the BPG in order to find an ad hoc shape of the BPG that achieves optimality.
-Following this hint, we can bridge out all vertices that are stable and just investigate these dynamically changing vertices without losing accuracy.
-Suppose there are V vertices in the BPG, where V_s are stable and V_d are dynamic, the asymptotic speedup for this morph BPG strategy will be $O(\frac{V}{V_d})$.
+We can view the computation of exemplar or matching distance as the process of morphing (or streaming) [32] the BPG in order to find an ad hoc shape of the BPG that achieves optimality.
+Following this hint, we can bridge out all vertices that are stable and just investigate these dynamically changing vertices without lossing accuracy.
+Suppose there are V vertices in the BPG, where $V_s$ are stable and $V_d$ are dynamic, the asymptotic speedup for this morph BPG strategy will be $O(\frac{V}{V_d})$ .